AustinAbro321/unicorning101/unicorning101.md

           number: 8080
 ```

-Assignment:
+## Assignment
 Make a virtual service for your application.
-You can call it whatever you want.
 We are going to cheat somewhat to get it to work in k3d with a real domain.

 Usually, it is hard to get isitio to work as intended with real URLs on a local cluster.
 Locally we don't have DNS services or a load balancer that points to our cluster.
 Without this we can't send reqeusts to our cluster that istio can parse through.